 obedience to His Father, and we think of the words He spoke, which have been

-recorded for our sake that we read in the gospels, teaching regarding His Father
+recorded for our sake that we read in the gospels, teaching about His Father

 and how we ought to live, but very little has actually been written about the

-happened during their furloughs between ministries when everybody was getting
+affection of Christ.
+During their furloughs between ministries when everybody was

-tired and they retreated to the mountains to take time for themselves and relax.
+tired and retreated to the mountains to take time for themselves and relax, this is probably

-deeply enjoyed His company; He wasn’t always rebuking them.
+deeply enjoyed His company.
 If all He ever did

-love for us, and about our love for each other.
-These emotions originate from faith, so our affection is indeed spiritual.
+lives, and these emotions originate from faith, so our affection is indeed spiritual.

 The

-Church is the bride of Christ, and so the affection of Christ goes very deep.
-In
+Church is the bride of Christ, and so the affection of Christ goes very deep,

-our own relationship with the Holy Spirit dwelling in us we feel the affection
+our own relationship with the indwelling Holy Spirit we feel the affection

 of Christ every day.